whubaichuan/A_Survey_of_SLAM/README.md

 # A_Survey_of_SLAM
-The source file of paper in Latex and frame in Visio and XMind (A Survey of Simultaneous Localization and Mapping)
+The source file of paper and frame in Visio and XMind (A Survey of Simultaneous Localization and Mapping)

 ## 1.A Survey of Simultaneous Localization and Mapping
 Simultaneous Localization and Mapping (SLAM) achieves the purpose of simultaneous positioning and map construction based on self-perception.
 The paper makes an overview in SLAM including Lidar SLAM, visual SLAM, and their fusion.
 For Lidar or visual SLAM, the survey illustrates the basic type and product of sensors, open source system in sort and history, deep learning embedded, the challenge and future.
 Additionally, visual inertial odometry is supplemented.
 For Lidar and visual fused SLAM, the paper highlights the multi-sensors calibration, the fusion in hardware, data, task layer.
 The open question and forward thinking end the paper.
 The contributions of this paper can be summarized as follows: the paper provides a high quality and full-scale overview in SLAM.
 It's very friendly for new researchers to hold the development of SLAM and learn it very obviously.
 Also, the paper can be considered as dictionary for experienced researchers to search and find new interested orientation.